Seminar 41

 15 April 2025 16.00 GMT/11.00 EST

-The long eighteenth century textual landscape is populated by wonders and by wondering: one encounters seemingly countless objects of wonder and just as many experiences of wonder.
+The long eighteenth-century textual landscape is populated by wonders and by wondering: one encounters seemingly countless objects of wonder and just as many experiences of wonder.
 Many of these texts take up wonder as a noun and a verb, as an object and feeling, as an experience both emotional and intellectual.
 They also imagine wonder in relation to emergent scientific and medical practices.
-This roundtable considers “performances of wonder” in the long eighteenth century as a powerful way of understanding the world—itself capaciously understood—and engaging with it.
-The roundtable will feature short presentations to generate conversation about the possibilities afforded by wonder as both a thematic and critical practice.

 Seminar 42